 The following information will guide you through the undergraduate admission and financial aid application processes:

-- Complete the process of applying for admission.
-You may apply online or download, complete, and mail the PDF application available on the Traditional Admission page.
-Follow the steps outlined for your undergraduate status (freshman, transfer, special, or other) to complete your application.
-NOTE: If you receive an offer of admission for the following fall term by December 1 of the year prior and believe you are eligible for Merit Scholarship or Presidential Fellows consideration, you must complete the appropriate scholarship form and submit it online by December 1.
+- Complete the process of applying for admission as outlined on the Traditional Admission page.
+Follow the steps indicated for your undergraduate status (freshman, transfer, special, or other) to complete your application.
+NOTE: If you receive an offer of admission for the following fall term by December 1 of the year prior and believe you are eligible for Honors Scholarship or Presidential Fellows consideration, you must complete the appropriate scholarship form and submit it online.
+The deadline for Honors Scholarship consideration is December 1.

 - Explore local financial aid sources with your high school, community, church, or employers and check out no-cost Internet scholarship search engines, such as http://www.finaid.org, http://www.fastweb.com, and http://www.collegeanswer.com.
 In general, Huntingdon does not encourage the use of scholarship services that require fees.